maxneuvians/valentine/README.md

 5. Use of shareable reference packs to help establish common assumptions, threats, and mitigation across teams in an organization.

+If you prefer images over text you can look at the [gallery](screenshots/GALLERY.md).

 ## Rationale

 Valentine offers an alternative to the compliance-driven security approach commonly practiced in large organizations.
 In teams following agile development practices, compliance-driven security often creates a bottleneck: controls must either be determined before development begins or after it concludes.
 This paradigm positions security as an obstacle to development rather than a collaborative partner in the process.